-Did we mention Aliyah is a great thing?
-Ok, now that we have that covered, we want to make sure you are well prepared to arrive in Israel.
-Aliyah is not for the faint of heart but there are ways to minimize your discomfort.
+Did we mention that making Aliyah is a great thing?
+Ok, now that we have that covered, we want to make sure you are well-prepared to arrive in Israel.
+Aliyah is not for the faint of heart but there are many ways to minimize your discomfort.
 This is something that everyone who fought hard to be in Israel went through.
 And we can tell for sure that one of the most important things to do is be prepared and strengthen your mindset with a few tips.

 As we mentioned previously, Israel has a unique culture, a unique way of doing things, and a very different system of bureaucracy than your home country.
 Certain things considered important in other countries are completely irrelevant here, and vice-versa.

 In the interest of making things smoother for you, we present you 5 crucial mindsets to adopt when coming to Israel: